Smith–Waterman algorithm: Cell Broadband Engine

 In 2008, Farrar described a port of the Striped Smith–Waterman to the Cell Broadband Engine and reported speeds of 32 and 12 GCUPS on an IBM QS20 blade and a Sony PlayStation 3, respectively.

 Limitations

 Fast expansion of genetic data challenges speed of current DNA sequence alignment algorithms.
 Essential needs for an efficient and accurate method for DNA variant discovery demand innovative approaches for parallel processing in real time.
-Optical computing approaches have been suggested as promising alternatives to the current electrical implementations.
-OptCAM is an example of such approaches.